hussain-sihor/Piano-Tiles-Automate/README.md

 # Piano-Tiles-Automate
- software applications or bots created to play the popular mobile game "Piano Tiles" automatically without any human intervention.
+ Software applications or bots is created to play the popular mobile game "Piano Tiles" automatically without any human intervention.
 ### Description..User need to change values according to screen size